webdriverio/webdriverio/PROJECT_CHARTER.md

 Most large, complex open source communities have both a business and a technical governance model.
 Technical leadership for the projects within the OpenJS Foundation is delegated to the projects through their project charters by the OpenJS Cross Project Council (CPC).
 In the case of the WebdriverIO project, it is delegated to the WebdriverIO Technical Steering Committee (“TSC”).
 OpenJS Foundation’s business leadership is the Board of Directors (the “Board”).

-This Technical Steering Committee Charter reflects a carefully constructed balanced role for the TSC and the CPC in the governance of the OpenJS Foundation.
+This Technical Steering Committee Charter reflects a carefully constructed and balanced role for the TSC and the CPC in the governance of the OpenJS Foundation.
 The charter amendment process is for the TSC to propose changes using simple majority of the full TSC, the proposed changes being subject to review and approval by the CPC.
 The CPC may additionally make amendments to the TSC charter at any time, though the CPC will not interfere with day-to-day discussions, votes or meetings of the TSC.

 ### 2.1 Other Formal Project Relationships